umd-lhcb/ut-hw-doc/docs/burnin/dcb_operations.md

     Check that each GBTx reports `03151515`.
 The burn-in is now running.

+    !!! info
         If a DCB is not responding try reading from it individually with

               ./dcbutil.py read 1c 4 -g #

         You can also try the following in no particular order:

-    Reset the SCA from the MiniDAQ SCA panel
+        - Reset the SCA from the MiniDAQ SCA panel

-    Reset the master with the RIGOL
+        - Reset the master with the RIGOL

-    Reset the data GBTxs following the DCB QA instructions
+        - Reset the data GBTxs following the DCB QA instructions

-    Power cycle the DCBs
+        - Power cycle the DCBs

-    Reseat the FFC cables
+        - Reseat the FFC cables